-Kabaddi has been played at the Asian Games for many years and the India men's and women's teams tend to be completely dominant, winning most of the gold medals that have been awarded.
+Kabaddi has been played at the Asian Games for many years and the Indian men's and women's teams tend to be completely dominant, winning most of the gold medals that have been awarded.
 However, Iran's national teams have been growing in strength of late as well.

 Away from international competitions, there are still options to bet on kabaddi in India.
 The Pro Kabaddi League was launched in 2014 and was an immediate hit, having been modelled on the success of cricket's Indian Premier League.
 Patna Pirates are the most successful team in the history of the Pro Kabaddi League so far, having won the title on three occasions to date.

 The Kabaddi Senior Nationals is another of the top kabaddi tournaments to bet on in India.
 The Indo International Premier Kabaddi League has also been extremely popular as well.